-- Ricardo identified the three most material risk issue groups as: - Physical risks to Ricardo's operations and assets - Reputational pressures from stakeholder and compliance - Human capital - We rated risks attributable to climate change - location, supply chain, product offering, market and employee capabilities - The two most material opportunity issue groups as: - Portfolio prioritisation - Market expansion (geography, industry and M&As) - Opportunities were assessed relating to Ricardo's capability to grow environmental consulting, service ever broader climate needs, maintain integrity of analysis and results and develop new tools in a timely fashion - The opportunity around digitalisation was also identified as an important topic given its alignment with Ricardo's growth strategy b) Describe the impact of climate related risks and opportunities on the organisation's businesses, strategy and financial planning.
+STRATEGY What Ricardo What Ricardo's plans are How we comply has done in 2023 for further improvement a) Describe the climate-related risks and opportunities the organisation has identified over the short, medium and long term.
+During our analysis we considered three Ricardo identified the three most Monitoring growth in capability and time frames: 2030, 2050 and out to 2100. material risk issue groups as: scale to meet our clients' needs for These are detailed as short, medium, and climate change consulting Physical risks to Ricardo's • long term along with how they are linked to operations and assets Managing the established business Ricardo's strategic business planning. portfolio as our clients move towards Reputational pressures from The physical (acute and chronic) and a decarbonised future with minimal stakeholder and compliance transitional (regulatory, technological, fossil fuel energy Human capital market, legal and reputational) risks and We rated risks attributable to climate opportunities attributed to climate change change - location, supply chain, were assessed and ranked on climate product offering, market and sensitivity, adaptive capability and finally employee capabilities financial materiality based on impact to revenue.
+The two most material opportunity We have detailed the methodology and issue groups as: process, and have identified the material • Portfolio prioritisation risks and opportunities.
+Market expansion (geography, • industry and M&As) Opportunities were assessed relating to Ricardo's capability to grow environmental consulting, service ever broader climate needs, maintain integrity of analysis and results and develop new tools in a timely fashion The opportunity around digitalisation was also identified as an important topic given its alignment with Ricardo's growth strategy b) Describe the impact of climate related risks and opportunities on the organisation's businesses, strategy and financial planning.
+Ricardo has operated at the forefront of Portfolio prioritisation and physical Conversion of further asset base in emissions reduction for just under 40 years. risks to operations and assets: ICE established segment of the business This vantage point has allowed transition to test-bed infrastructure consolidated to be appropriate for electrified begin 15 years ago with investment in zero in the UK only across two sites propulsion system testing carbon skills and facilities, and acquisition Investment in the California offices Integration of environmental of major environmental consultancy.
+Hence focused on software and electronics acquisitions and leveraging skills.